This post contains amazon affiliate links.

-Let’s see the products that are high in protein
+Let’s see the Plant-based products that are high in protein

 I. Soy Products – Edamame, Tofu, Tempeh, Soya Chunks

 Soybeans are one of the richest sources of plant-based protein.
 So the products made from this are also rich in protein content and provides all essential amino acids needed for our body.
 All three are rich in protein, iron, and calcium.
-These are believed to contain more protein than that of lentils.
+They contain more protein than that of lentils.